How to Clear Call History on the iPhone

 It’s really easy to delete calls from the iPhone call history log, and you can get quite specific in the process.
 You can delete a single specific call, outbound calls, incoming calls, all missed calls, received calls, basically, if it is included in the Phone app “Recents” list, it can be deleted with ease.
 While we’re on the subject, we’ll also show you how to recover anything that has been deleted from iPhones call history.

-Delete All Calls and Clear All Call History
+Delete All Calls and Clear All Call History on iPhone